ierika/pdf-listings-parser/README.md

-# pdf-listings-parser
+# PDF Listings Parser

-Parser listings in PDF format
+Parses real-estate listings that are in PDF format.